Certificate in Contemporary Black Catholic Spirituality

 AAMX 920

-Sharing Our Distinctive Gift of Blackness with the Catholic Church
+Black Catholics Sharing their Distinctive Gift of Blackness in the Catholic Church

 AAMX 921